-In the following circumstances you cannot use the provided user_setup_stackheap() function, but you can use the user_initial stackheap() function:
+When you must create the heap and stack in C code rather than in assembly code, you cannot use the user_setup_stackheap() function.
+Therefore, you must use the user_initial_stackheap() function instead.

-- Your implementation is sufficiently complex that it warrants the use of a temporary stack when setting up the initial heap and stack. - You have a requirement to implement the heap and stack creation code in C rather than in assembly language.
+If your implementation is sufficiently complex that it warrants the use of a temporary stack when setting up the initial heap and stack, use either: